-Uber still hasn't officially announced new CEO
+It's official: Uber's new CEO to meet with staff

 Related: Uber's new CEO will have to deal with Uber's old CEO

-It took Uber's board nearly 70 days to settle on a new CEO after the resignation of its cofounder and previous CEO Travis Kalanick.
+It took Uber's board nearly 70 days to settle on a new CEO after the resignation of its co-founder and previous CEO Travis Kalanick.

 The short list of candidates included Jeff Immelt, the former CEO of General Electric (GE), and Meg Whitman, the head of Hewlett Packard Enterprise (HPE, Tech30).
 Both tweeted they would not pursue the Uber CEO role.

 Immelt pulled out of the race Sunday because of problems with Uber's board, according to a source familiar with the matter.
-Whitman told The Financial Times on Monday that Uber had yet to resolve Kalanick's future role at the company and an explosive lawsuit about it.
+Whitman told the Financial Times on Monday that Uber had yet to resolve Kalanick's future role at the company and an explosive lawsuit about it.

 Venture capital firm Benchmark, an early Uber investor, sued Kalanick this month in an effort to get him off the board.
 Among other allegations, Benchmark accused Kalanick of trying to "acquire the power to pack the Board to facilitate his desired re-appointment as Uber's CEO."

-Those close to Khosrowshahi say he has experience balancing strong personalities like Kalanick thanks to his many years working with Diller, a media mogul.
+Those close to Khosrowshahi say he has experience balancing strong personalities like Kalanick thanks to his many years working with Expedia chairman Barry Diller, a media mogul.

+In the Journal interview, Khosrowshahi described his relationship with Kalanick as "budding."
+And the former CEO was among the board members' names at the bottom of Tuesday evening's email to Uber staff.

-But Khosrowshahi may also want greater assurances that Uber's board won't try to roadblock his every move.
+Khosrowshahi may still have sought assurances that the board wouldn't try to roadblock his every move.

-"My viewpoint is they've given him that mandate," says Woody Marshall, a partner at Technology Crossover Ventures who grew up with Khosrowshahi.
-As Marshall puts it, "You can't have me go into a fight with one arm tied behind my back."
+"My viewpoint is they've given him that mandate," said Woody Marshall, a partner at Technology Crossover Ventures who grew up with Khosrowshahi.
+As Marshall put it, "You can't have me go into a fight with one arm tied behind my back."

-There is urgency for Uber to wrap it up.
-As the CEO search has dragged on, Uber's problems have only continued to mount.
+There is urgency for Khosrowshahi to get to grips with the job as soon as he can.
+As the CEO search dragged on, Uber's problems continued to mount.

 Large Uber investors have marked down their investments.
 The startup lost $645 million in the three months ending in June.
 Its board is embroiled in a public legal fight.
 And its rivals abroad are raising billions and banding together.